 Who might be considered a vulnerable person?

-‘Sarah’ has learning disabilities.
-She used to live with her parents, but decided she wanted to live independently so moved into sheltered housing.
-This gave Sarah her independence, and provided her with the support and supervision she needed as and when as required.
+Sarah has learning disabilities.
+She used to live with her parents but decided she wanted to live independently so she moved into sheltered housing.
+This gave her independence and provided her with the support and supervision she needed as and when as required.

-To pay for her accommodation, Sarah received benefits, Local Authority funding and Personal Independence Payments (PIP).
+To pay for her accommodation, Sarah receives benefits, Local Authority funding and Personal Independence Payments (PIP).

 Sarah has a huge passion for steam engines.
 She lives, breathes and dreams of steam engines, and will do all she can to go and see them.
 This passion has seen her travel across the country on various occasions to see famous engines.

 Sarah’s parents encourage this passion, and upon their death would like to leave her some money so she can continue to enjoy the thrill steam trains give her.
-They also want to leave money to Sarah to help maintain her and ensure she is looked after, but don’t want this inheritance to impact on the means tested benefit Sarah receives.
+They also want to leave money to Sarah to help maintain her and ensure she is looked after, but don’t want this inheritance to impact the means-tested benefits she receives.